chapmajs/personal_site/_posts/2023-02-25-Pegasus-II-Repair.md

 {% linked_image :file => '7405_installed.jpg', :alt_text => '7405 adapter installed on D4S' %}

 With the adapter installed, the system was now 100% operational!
+From the order date, it looks like this was fixed in June 2020.

 ### Backplane Repairs and Rewire